alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/interesting-rules-to-customize-work-items.md

 You can use *currentuser*and *clock* as source of the default value.

-Very similar to  **DEFAULT** is the rule  **COPY** , it is used to copy a value from a field to another during transition (Iâ€™ll speak about transition in subsequent posts).
+Very similar to  **DEFAULT** is the rule  **COPY** , it is used to copy a value from a field to another during transition (I'll speak about transition in subsequent posts).

 Finally another useful rule is the  **MATCH** , used to specify a pattern to check the validity of the content of the field..